Aligning Text, Images, and 3D Structure Token-by-Token: Building our model token-by-token

 \subsection{Setup: tasks and datasets}

-We design and train an autoregressive model aligning 3D with images and language, capable of performing complex 3D tasks.
+We design and train an autoregressive model aligning 3D with images and language, capable of performing 3D tasks.

-\mypar{Tasks.} We focus on four core 3D tasks: image generation from 3D scene specifications (rendering), 3D object recognition from a single image, instruction-following 3D editing and question-answering.
+\mypar{Tasks.} We focus on four core 3D tasks: image generation from 3D scene specifications (rendering), 3D object recognition \& reconstruction from a single image, instruction-following 3D editing and question-answering.

-\myparit{Rendering}: 3D $\rightarrow$ Image.
+\myparit{Rendering}: 3D → Image.
 Given a 3D scene described by our structured modality (object types, shapes, locations, poses), the model generates a corresponding image.
 This task tests whether rendering -- typically requiring tools (\eg, Blender) and complex processes (\eg, ray tracing, rasterization) -- can be reframed as feed-forward next-token prediction.

-\myparit{Recognition}: Image $\rightarrow$ 3D.
+\myparit{Reconstruction}: Image → 3D.
 This is a dual of rendering.
 Given an image, the model predicts the underlying 3D scene structure, including object shapes, types, positions and poses.

-\myparit{Instruction-Following}: $(\text{Image}, \text{3D}, \text{Text}_\text{I})$ $\rightarrow$ $(\text{Image}, \text{3D})$.
+\myparit{Instruction-Following}: $(\text{Image}, \text{3D}, \text{Text}_\text{I})$ → $(\text{Image}, \text{3D})$.
 We define a set of tasks to manipulate and modify 3D scenes given a text instruction.
 These include: (1) \textit{modifying the appearance of objects}, (2) \textit{adding new objects}, (3) \textit{removing objects}, and (4) \textit{moving an object to a desired location}.
-For each subtask, we craft templated natural language instructions to evaluate the model's ability to follow instructions in 3D, \eg ``Remove the small red mug behind the large yellow metal bottle''.
+For each subtask, we craft templated natural language instructions to evaluate the model's ability to follow instructions in 3D, \eg ``Remove the red mug behind the yellow bottle''.

-\myparit{Question-Answering}: $(\text{Image}, \text{3D}, \text{Text}_\text{Q})$ $\rightarrow$ $\text{Text}_\text{A}$.
-We generate question-answer pairs for our 3D scenes using templated questions.
-The model is tasked to predict the answer in natural language, given the 3D scene, an image and the query, \eg ``Is there a green matte thing of the same size as the blue glass vase?''.
-We provide more details of our instruction and QA dataset in Appendix~\ref{sec:app:dataset-details}.
+\myparit{Question-Answering}: $(\text{Image}, \text{3D}, \text{Text}_\text{Q})$ → $\text{Text}_\text{A}$.
+We generate QA pairs using templated questions.
+Given the 3D scene, an image, and a query (\eg “Is there a green object the same size as the glass vase?”), the model predicts a natural language answer.
+Details are in the Appendix.

 All four tasks require spatial reasoning and grounding.
-Current VLMs struggle with 3D and geometry prediction, and both rendering and recognition from a single image remain challenging due to issues like object misplacement and hallucinations.
-Failure cases are shown in Appendix~\ref{sec:app:failure-cases}.
+Two of them explicitly involve text as input or output and all four implicitly require linguistic reasoning in the use of the structured 3D modality as input or output.